 If you joined the L G P S after 30 September 2006, retire and elect to receive benefits before age 65 your pension and lump sum, initially calculated as detailed in the section on Retirement benefits, will be reduced to take account of being paid for longer.
 How much your benefits are reduced by depends on how early you take them.

-The reduction is calculated in accordance with guidance issued by the Government Actuary from time to time.
+The reduction is calculated in accordance with guidance issued by the Government Actuary.
 The reduction is based on the length of time (in years and days) that you retire early – ie the period between the date your benefits are paid and age 65.
 The earlier you retire, the greater the reduction.

 As a guide, the percentage reductions, issued in January 2019, for retirements up to ten years early are shown in the table below.
 Where the number of years is not exact, the reduction percentages are adjusted accordingly.